MDHHS-Bioinformatics/poodle/README.md

    > - If you are using `singularity`, please use the [`nf-core download`](https://nf-co.re/tools/#downloading-pipelines-for-offline-use) command to download images first, before running the pipeline.
 Setting the [`NXF_SINGULARITY_CACHEDIR` or `singularity.cacheDir`](https://www.nextflow.io/docs/latest/singularity.html?#singularity-docker-hub) Nextflow options enables you to store and re-use the images from a central location for future pipeline runs.
    > - If you are using `conda`, it is highly recommended to use the [`NXF_CONDA_CACHEDIR` or `conda.cacheDir`](https://www.nextflow.io/docs/latest/conda.html) settings to store the environments in a central location for future pipeline runs.

-4. Start running your own analysis!

-Prepare a manifest CSV file with paths to the trimmed FASTQ files, GFFs, assemblies, cluster_id, and species:
+4. Prepare a manifest CSV file with paths to the QC trimmed FASTQ files, GFFs, assemblies, cluster_id, species and reference:

 | sample                 | fastq_1                                              | fastq_2                                              | gff                      | assembly                     | cluster_id          | species                   | reference                          |
 |------------------------|-----------------------------------------------------|-----------------------------------------------------|--------------------------|------------------------------|---------------------|---------------------------|------------------------------------|